JMcInerneyLab/groot/readme.md

 We didn't specify a path, or an extension, so you'll notice Gʀᴏᴏᴛ has added them for us.
 Groot uses directory in your home folder to store its data.
-The directory is hidden by default to avoid bloating your home folder, but you can find out where it is (or change it!) using the `workspace` command.
+The directory is hidden by default to avoid bloating your home folder, but Groot can remind you where it is (or change it!) if you use the `workspace` command.

 Preparing your data
 -------------------

-Gʀᴏᴏᴛ follows a linear workflow, execute the `status` command to find out where we're at:
+The linear workflow presented earlier can be shown in groot by, executing the `status` or `print.status` command:

 ```bash
 $   status